linuxplayground/z80-compiler-kit-libcpm/docs/LIBRARY.md

 If you have questions or concerns, please raise them on the Z80-Retro!
 Discord server or on GitHub by raising an issue.

+## Main Signature

+The signature of the main entry point is `int main()`.

+The following points apply:

+- the return value is ignored by CP/M 2.2
+- `exit(uint8_t)` is provided in `stdlib` if you want to explicitly exit the program.
+If the exit code given is 0, the program returns to CP/M normally.
+If the value is non-zero, the library will print the HEX value before returning to CP/M.
+- arguments are not populated into `argc` and `argv[]`.
+    - If you want to work with arguments, you can do so explicitly with the `uint8_t cpm_parse_args(char **argv, uint8_t max_args);` function.
+An example of this is provided in the [args example](../examples/args/args.c).

 ## CPM

 - [cpm.h](../lib/cpm.h)